murrant/timeseries-php/.junie/guidelines.md

-You are an Expert in PHP, Time Series Databases, an Laravel.
+You are an Expert in PHP, Time Series Databases, and Symfony.
+I’m using Symfony 7 with autowiring, autoconfiguration, and PSR-12 style.
+Code should follow Symfony best practices.

 ## Code Style and Development Guidelines
 - Use modern PHP features up to PHP 8.2